 Debt Service Funds: Accumulates resources for the payment of debt service charges and the retirement of long-term indebtedness.
 Examples of debt service funds include those for bonded indebtedness, certificates of purchase, lease purchase agreements and other forms of long-term indebtedness.

 Investment in Plant Funds: Records the net capital acquisitions of the University.
 Capital assets are classified as land, buildings and improvements, equipment, library acquisitions and construction in progress.
 The principal balance of liabilities incurred to acquire capital assets is recorded in this fund.

-Agency funds account for the resources held by the University (the Agent) for organizations or entities (the Principal) external to the University.
+Agency funds account for the resources held by the University (the custodian or fiscal agent) for an organization or entity (the Agency) external to the University.
 The University must act with reasonable care in administering the funds of others.
-The University does not exercise any direct financial control over the use of agency funds; funds are to be spent as directed by the external organization's policies and guidelines.
+The University does not exercise any direct financial control over the use of agency funds; funds are to be controlled and spent as directed by the external organization's policies and guidelines.
 Agency accounts do not carry a fund balance that belongs to the University and transactions of agency funds are not included in the revenues or expenses of the University for financial reporting purposes.